ABIF-McGill/Intro_to_Fiji_Macros/README.md

 <br>

 We hope you enjoyed this workshop, and hopefully it helped guide you or give you ideas for processing and analysis pipelines that would be helpful to your work.
-We hope you give it a try, and we at the facility are happy to help out if you run into some obstacles while writing these things.
+We hope you give it a try, and we at the facility are happy to help out if you run into some obstacles while writing these macros.

 <br>